 - Yoshida Trail – This is the best for the sunrise, but it’s also the most popular and thus the most crowded.

-- Mt.
-Fuji is only open for hiking between July and September.
+- For 2018, Mt.
+Fuji is only open for hiking between July 1st and September 10.

 - While there is off-season hiking, you need special permission, and it is typically from September to October.